LuciaMellini/PatientKG/README.md

 ## Contents
 At the moment the repository is populated by:
 * `code` directory, containing the following:
-    * `import_data.py`, script to import the data used by other programs in the `code` directory
+    * `create_primekg_with_patients.sh`, script that manages the import of data, the unification of ids and the creation of a KG that integrates PrimeKG and the patient data
     * `PrimeKG_Analysis/PrimeKGAnalysis.ipynb`, notebook used to understand PrimeKG's characteristics, including the degree distributions per node type
-    * `patientJoin/patientJoin.py`, script to integrate patient data into PrimeKG
 * `thesis/thesis.tex` contains the $\LaTeX$ source code of the thesis

 ## Dependencies